virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 where:

 - `name` - context’s name
-- `fileName` - name of the file to be displayed at the dashboard
+- `fileName` - name of the file that is displayed at the dashboard
 - `type` - context type with the following possible values:
     - `ARCHIVE`
     - `GIT`